 As someone who is also scared of dogs, there are times that I am forced to stay at a friend’s house and tame their pet.
 Sometimes, it is a paint to experience these things especially if they think that your phobia is a joke.
 However, I have overcame this and so could you.

 To summarize, the things that can help you tame a dog are the following.
-These tips are what I also used to tame other dogs.
-They are effective and also great for beginners.

 - Be open to your friend and ask for help

 - Let the dog check you out